• Invitation to Blue Room Restoration Reception, February 17, 1995, Lorraine Waxman Pearce Collection

 refurbishment

-In this photograph by White House Executive Pastry Chef Roland Mesnier, individuals involved in the creation of the new White House Pastry Shop stand on scaffolding being used to bring appliances through a window on the north facade of the White House.
+In this photograph by White House Executive Pastry Chef Roland Mesnier, a crane lifts a large appliance into the new White House Pastry Shop through a window on the north facade of the White House.
 After years of the pastry team making showstopping desserts in a small corner of the main White House Kitchen, First Lady Nancy Reagan helped Chef Mesnier push for the creation of the Pastry Shop.
 In the fall of 1992 construction began to establish the pastry shop in the mezzanine between the State Floor and Second Floor.
 Due to the shop's difficult location, the only option was to bring new appliances in through a window on the north facade of the White House.
 This photograph is part of a personal collection belonging to former White House Executive Pastry Chef Roland Mesnier.
-Chef Mesnier created elaborate desserts for the White House from 1979 to 2004.
+Chef Mesnier created elaborate desserts for the White House from 1980 to 2004.

 • Creating the White House Pastry Shop